Visuals are compelling.

 - Improving team collaboration when creating the project plan

-Mind Maps in ClickUp lets you visualize your ideas and thoughts as beautiful free-form mind maps where nodes can connect to tasks!
+- ClickUp Mind Maps: Visualize your ideas and thoughts as beautiful free-form mind maps where nodes can connect to tasks!

 Managing projects without calendars is like making unicorn chip cookies without an oven.